We are updating frequently.

 We have always stayed abreast of the latest technology which provides us the ability to support our clients throughout this critical time.

-All Georgia courts shall continue to operate under the restrictions set forth in that Order as extended, with the following clarifications, modifications, and directions, Where this order refers to “public health guidance,” courts should consider the most specific current guidance provided by the federal Centers for Disease Control and Prevention (CDC), the Georgia Department of Public Health (DPH), and their local health departments.
+All Georgia courts shall continue to operate under the restrictions set forth in that Order as extended for the fourth time, with the following clarifications, modifications, and directions, Where this order refers to “public health guidance,” courts should consider the most specific current guidance provided by the federal Centers for Disease Control and Prevention (CDC), the Georgia Department of Public Health (DPH), and their local health departments.
 More information is available HERE.
+Chief Justice Melton’s Fourth Order Extending Declaration of Statewide Judicial Emergency filed July 10th, 2020, means recalculation of deadlines is imperative.

 Our team here at Goodman McGuffey has compiled a short series of relevant Judicial Orders for the state of Georgia pertaining to the ongoing COVID-19 pandemic.
 We will be continuously updating as we learn more information.
 They are available here: